-The Lit Up programme is a four-year programme focusing on the learning of literature and experiencing literary and drama art forms.
-Students with interest and aptitude are identified in Secondary 1 and given opportunities to explore the language arts.
+The Lit Up programme is a four-year programme focusing on literature and experiencing literary and drama art forms.
+Students with interest and aptitude are identified in Secondary 1 and given opportunities to explore the language arts via drama education, stage performances and through reading Upper Secondary Literature.
 A highlight of the programme is the annual student-led Lit Up Camp.
-Lit Up is a great way for students to develop a love for the English language in a community of like-minded thinkers.
+Lit Up is a great way for students to develop a love for the Language and Literature in a family of creative change-makers.

 National Schools’ Literature Festival (NSLF)

-For the last five years, we have taken part in the annual NSLF, to promote our students love of literature and the arts.
-This is the biggest literary festival for students in Singapore and our students have always done our school proud with their performance each year.
+For the last six years, we have actively taken part in the annual NSLF so as to showcase our students’ passion in literature and the arts.
+The NSLF is the biggest literary festival for students in Singapore and our students have always done our school proud with their zest and desire to excel each year.

 During the festival, each level takes part in a specific category ranging from choral reading and book trailers to unseen and set text debates.
 The following is a list of our achievements:

 - Upper Secondary Unseen Poetry Debate (Sec 3) [WINNER]